Meta-Ben/Meta-Ben/README.md

 ### Welcome on my github profile ! 😸
 I'm a software engineer,

-I'm working on a lot of stuff : Mobile📱, IOT 🤖 and also Games 👾
+I'm working on various stuff

-I also teached Android development at university ! 👨🏻‍🏫

 Don't hesitate to take a look on my repos 🔍